 Pomegranate juice may help prevent cancer, provide immune support and even boost fertility, according to several studies.
 It’s also deliciously sweet and the star of this fizzy drink.
 Delightful with or without rum.

 With 25 grams of protein, this fruity recipe makes a complete meal.
 Don’t have any strawberry shake mix on hand?
 Chocolate or vanilla works beautifully in its place.

 Sometimes you need to get a little fancy.
 And sometimes you’ve just got to have pie.
 This gourmet dessert is light, airy, sweet and satisfying.
 Be sure to use room-temperature eggs otherwise the meringue will fall.

 Water ice is back on the table!
 At least with this particular granita.
 Icy, fruity goodness combines with whipped topping to make a richer flavor and creamier texture you can’t get from your average slushie.

 With olive oil, lemon and only basic ingredients, this cake is like something out of Tuscany.
 Garnish with fresh blueberries or raspberries.
 Or, make a sugar-free lemon glaze to drizzle on top when the cake is just out of the oven.
 Poke a few holes in the cake for the glaze to ooze through.

 Need another one of our quick, fruity recipes to whip up for breakfast?
 Prep time for this nutrient-dense dish is two minutes.
-Stir together Greek yogurt, a Beach Shack Strawberry Shake packet, almond milk and peanut butter.
+Stir together Greek yogurt, protein powder, almond milk and peanut butter.
 Top with roasted peanuts and enjoy!